llvm/llvm-iwg/rfc_code_review/comment_summary.md

   * Phabricator is no longer maintained upstream.
 * Easier to integrate with CI and other kinds of automation.
   * GitHub actions makes it very easy to automate parts of our review process.
-  * One point that was made in the comments is that it is hard to have reliable pre-commit testing with Phabricator, because Phabricator deals only with patches, so if the patch doesn't apply on the current main branch or some other known commit then you can't run CI on the patch.
-With GitHub pull requests everything is a branch, so you can always run CI against them even if the patch is a little bit out-of-date with main.
 * Merge from UI
   * You can merge pull requests directly from the web UI, which avoid leaving the review tool to push to main, avoid having to manipulate command line tools (`arc` or `patch`, `git`).